eoincampbell/Qluent/README.md

 ## Why do I need this?

-I find there's a lot of ceremony involved when working with an Azure Storage Queues.
+There's a lot of ceremony involved when using the SDK for Azure Storage Queues.
 Create an account, create a client, create a queue reference, make sure it exists, object serialization/deserialization etc...